What is “Immunity Debt”?

 Nothing?

 We do have multi-pathogen seasons every year, and we also have lots of cases of people being infected by more than one pathogen at a time (co-infections).
-So this isn’t totally new.
-But the scale of it does seem bigger than normal, it seems to be globally co-occurring and also happening outside of the normal season we assign different respiratory pathogens.
-And that is why all this is being thought about and new terms are being considered to help discuss it more easily.
+This isn’t new.
+However, the scale of it does seem larger than usual; it appears to be globally co-occurring and also happening outside of the regular season, which we commonly assign to different respiratory pathogens.
+And that is why all this is being considered, and new terms are being explored to facilitate clearer discussion.
+As long as those new terms have an accompanying definition and we use that definition, we should be on the same page during those discussions.

 Tissue damage provides new opportunities for everyday pathogens